Workpop/graphql-utils/packages/graphql-proxy/README.md

 ## Resolver Forwarding

 The mechanism by which Roxy takes incoming requests and forwards them to the GraphQL service it belongs to is via `GraphQL Bindings`.

+GraphQL bindings are modular building blocks that allow you to embed existing GraphQL APIs into a GraphQL server.
+This makes it extremely easy to access data from various GraphQL sources and integrate these in a single GraphQL API.

+Roxy uses `graphql-binding` to create these modular building blocks for each service in the `SERVICE_CONFIG`.

+### ServiceBinding

+We extend the `Binding` class from `graphql-binding` to create our Schema and expose 2 methods:
+`getQueryFields`, `getMutationFields`.
+We use these to generate our resolver map.

+### ServiceTransport

+We extend the `HttpLink` class from `apollo-http-link` to configure our remote endpoints called via `fetch` when a binding method is called.

+## Example

+To run the example repo make sure to yarn in the root of this project once cloned.

+To start the test services, run:

+`$ npm run test-services`

+This will run the `swapi`, `pokemon`, and `anotherOne` services via `concurrently`.

+Next open a new terminal window and run:
+`$ npm run roxy`

+You can navigate to `http://localhost:3020/graphiql` to play around with the example services.